 Australia and New Zealand are the only two jurisdictions that have specified disclosure of auditor remuneration through accounting standards.
-The other jurisdictions have specified disclosure either through company law (or equivalents) (Germany, HK, and UK) or through securities law (US and Canada).
+The other jurisdictions have specified disclosure either through company law (or equivalents) (Germany, HK, and UK) or through securities law (or listing rules) (US, Canada and Singapore).